tinymce/tinymce-docs/general-configuration-guide/filter-content.md

 These settings enable developers to control content styling features that are available to users such as font formats, font sizes, and text indentation.
 This section focuses on 1 of 32 content filtering options available in TinyMCE.
 There are additional configuration options concerning the complex parsing of text.
 Those options are beyond the scope of the General Configuration Guide.
 Refer to the [Content filtering options]({{ site.baseurl }}/configure/content-filtering/) section to learn more.

-## Role your style formats
+## Roll your style formats

-This section is about the [formats]({{ site.baseurl }}/configure/content-formatting/#font_formats) configuration option.
-These options enable developers to override TinyMCE defaults and adds custom "formats" to the editor.
+This section is about the [formats]({{ site.baseurl }}/configure/content-formatting/#formats) configuration option.
+This options lets developers override TinyMCE defaults and adds custom **formats** to the editor.

-A format is a style that is applied to text when a user clicks the bold button inside the editor.
-TinyMCE is equipped with a text formatting engine that allows the specification of expected action.
-For example, TinyMCE lets the user specify what to produce when a user clicks the bold button.
+TinyMCE is equipped with a formatting engine that allows you to register a set of styles and attributes as a named **format**.
+For example, the `bold` format is the style that is applied to text when the bold button is clicked.

+Check out the [custom formats example]({{ site.baseurl }}/demo/format-custom/) for a demonstration of this option.

 ### Style merging